katerinaelsasser/st-lucia/README.md

 #### Structure
-This website will be structured to link to the map of the island, the map will be near the buttom of the page with contact information of the company.
-There will be sections throughout the page that will advertise a few of the hotels, attractions and the restuarants that are on the island.
+This website will be structured to link to the map of the island, the map will be near the bottom of the page with contact information of the company.
+There will be sections throughout the page that will advertise a few of the hotels, attractions and restaurants that are on the island.
 In these sections, there will be a button that will take users to the map.